balage1551/plain-text-table/README.md

 *(Note: the break of the lines is due to the line spacing if Markdown)*

 This demostration is only showed the basics of the framework.
-For more detailed guide see TODO.
+For more detailed guide see [Ptt Gide](doc/index.md).